#360: Boingy Boingy Bunga Bunga

 I co-signed ma'am.

-So give them, give them an adjective, give them a a senior superlative yeah and that makes that makes it more fun of like does someone want to play with max or does someone want to play with messy max
+Max or something maybe it's like messy max so give them give them an adjective give them a senior superlative yeah and that makes that makes it more fun of like does someone want to play with max or does someone want to play with messy max

 aaron i like ethyl but what about ethanol i love that